flutter/website/src/content/ui/adaptive-responsive/large-screens.md

 [`GridView`]: {{site.api}}/flutter/widgets/GridView-class.html
 [`ListView`]: {{site.api}}/flutter/widgets/ListView-class.html

-For example, if your original app is used a `ListView.builder`, swap that out for a `GridView.builder`.
+For example, if your original app used a `ListView.builder`, swap that out for a `GridView.builder`.
-If your app has a large number of items, it’s recommended to use this `.builder` constructor to only build the item widgets that are actually visible.
+If your app has a large number of items, it’s recommended to use this builder constructor to only build the item widgets that are actually visible.

 Most of the parameters in the constructor are the same between the two widgets, so it's a straightforward swap.